-Clauses 10-12:
+Clauses 11 - 13:

-Detention: Immigration Bail, Judicial Review and Habeas Corpus
+Detention, Judicial Review and Habeas Corpus

-A briefing produced jointly to summarise existing mechanisms for judicial scrutiny of immigration detention and the impact the Illegal Migration Bill's provisions will have on such scrutiny.
+A briefing produced jointly to summarise existing mechanisms for judicial scrutiny of immigration detention and the impact the Home Secretary's proposals under the Illegal Migration Bill will have on such scrutiny.
 This briefing also explores the limits of habeas corpus, which has been championed by the Government as providing the necessary legal remedy and oversight.